ipeldridge/DITA_sandbox/README.md

 ### conref

 Top-level or parent topics use conrefs within the task bodies to pull in additional tasks from the `source` directory in order to create multi-topic pages.

+As far as I can tell, you cannot use this strategy to get topics of different types on a page.

 ### chunked

 Use the `chunk=to-content` parameter on all parent topics to create multi-topic pages.

+This strategy will allow you to get topics of different types on a page.

 ### Notes about Linking